Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 Yarn: Brooklyn Tweed Loft (Fingering Weight #1)

 Start with a basic free crochet prayer shawl pattern made with moss stitch and v-stitches.
-The pattern is relaxing, repetitive and perfect for Netflix bingeing.
-Right about when you start to lose steam on the project, the design shakes things up with a one sided extension that turns the shawl into a trapezoid shape.
+The pattern is relaxing, repetitive, and perfect for Netflix bingeing.
+Right about when you start to lose steam on the project, the design shakes things up with a one-sided extension that turns the shawl into a trapezoid shape.
+One of the Knitting techniques used in this project adds a unique touch to the overall design.

 Designer: Every Trick on the Hook